-There are exciting new e-discovery tools, new offerings and huge new challenges against a backdrop of increasing demands for competence by judicial officials.
+However, these exciting new e-discovery tools, new offerings and new challenges and opportunities are accompanied by increasing demands for e-discovery competence by judicial officials.

-Returning this year will be a number of our regular superstars, including Craig Ball, George Socha, Kelly Twigger, David Horrigan, Martin Audet, Mary Mack, Rose Jones, Mike Quartraro, and host of other national experts to show us how to get our hands into the really important ESI in the cloud, on mobile devices, and on social media.
+We are especially excited this year to have retired US Magistrate Judges John Facciola and James Francis joining our Conference Faculty.
+Returning this year will be a number of our regular superstars, including Craig Ball, George Socha, Kelly Twigger, David Horrigan, Martin Audet, Mary Mack, Rose Jones, Mike Quartararo, and a host of other national experts to show us how to get our hands into the really important ESI in the cloud, on mobile devices, and on social media.

-And of course, our judicial panel of distinguished federal and state judges–U.S. Magistrates William Matthewman, Mc McCoy, and Gary Jones, Florida Circuit Court Judge Meenu Sasser, and retired Florida Circuit Court Judge Ralph Artigliere –will explore the good, the bad and the ugly in their courtrooms.
+And of course, our judicial panel of distinguished federal and state judges–U.S. Magistrates Judges William Matthewman, Mac McCoy, Amanda Arnold Sansone and Gary Jones, Florida Circuit Court Judge Meenu Sasser, and retired Florida Circuit Court Judge Ralph Artigliere –will explore the good, the bad and the ugly in their courtrooms.

 If you have a question, we have the answers!
 This is the e-discovery educational conference that addresses your everyday practice problems.

-Join us live in Gainesville, Florida on March 29th or by live stream video direct to your computer.
+Join us live in Gainesville, Florida on March 29th or by live stream direct to your home or office.

-Registration is complimentary for law students, professors, judges and judicial staff, and employees of federal and state government agencies.
+Registration for the 2018 UF Law E-Discovery Conference is complimentary for law students, professors, judges and judicial staff, and employees of federal and state government agencies.